Home > Resources > how to fix iPad Unavailable with no Erase option

 face

-The Erase iPad option is a key feature that lets you reset and restore your unavailable iPad without a computer.
+Tapping Erase iPad option lets you reset an unavailable iPad and wipe the forgotten passcode without a computer.

 Table of Contents